murphyjoe/vc/CODE_OF_CONDUCT.md

 # Code of Conduct

+As of 17 Oct 2018, the wider Virtually Connecting community is considering this code of conduct for adoption in all our activities, but in the meantime, it is in place for our activities within the Mozilla Open Leaders program.
+Please follow it in all your interactions with our community.

 ## 1. Purpose

 Virtually Connecting seeks to practice "radical hospitality" and be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible, to create safe, professional spaces for people to collaborate and learn from each other.
 As such, we are committed to maintaining a high standard of professional behavior in all our activities and events, and to providing a friendly, safe, and welcoming environment for all, regardless of personal characteristics like gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, national origin, age, socioeconomic status, religion (or lack thereof), or work experience.